 While there’s no need for using pesticides and chemical fertilizers in growing bamboo, it does require chemical treatment to turn the raw plant into usable fibers, which can be naturally bleached.
-Bamboo is soft and has a natural moisture wicking effect that makes it great for outdoor sport apparel.
+Bamboo is soft and has a natural moisture-wicking effect that makes it great for outdoor sports apparel.
 In addition, bamboo is hypoallergenic which is why it is so popular and more expensive.

 Most products made from jute, utilize the plant’s rough texture for use on floor mats, luggage and packaging.
 But jute fibers can also be woven into a silk-like fabric that is quickly becoming popular with outdoor apparel manufacturers.
 Jute is completely biodegradable, recyclable and grows back in only four or five months making it extremely eco-friendly.

 Considered the silkiest of all organic fabrics, it’s made from beech trees and is completely biodegradable.
 It requires extensive processing that turns the tree cellulose pulp into a very absorbent and super soft fiber.
 Most products made from modal are used in bath towels and linens, but other versions of it MicroModal® can be found in intimate apparel due to its unique softness and texture.